-Data extraction software to report on uptake of vaccination for the 2017-18 programme will send anonymised data on uptake by age group and clinical risk group to Health Protection Scotland (HPS).
-No patient identifiable data will be extracted and the information will be sent automatically via e-links every four weeks (not weekly as hitherto).
-This will enable HPS to monitor the programme and provide useful information when evaluated in combination with flu prevalence figures.
-Further information or changes to this programme will be communicated from the CMO.
+Data extraction software to report on uptake of vaccination for the 2019-2020 programme will send anonymised data on uptake by age group and clinical risk group to Health Protection Scotland (HPS).
+No patient identifiable data

 For the 2 to 5yr old cohort, practices will receive a list of eligible pre-school children from SIRS.
 They will be required to return a list of children vaccinated back to SIRS either by marking their list or creating a new one containing CHI numbers and addresses.